• Skip to main content

 1) Use the whole lemon!
 Zest and juice.
 Use a good, sharp zester to get as much outer peel as you can.

-2) Because you’re using the whole lemon, organic lemons are the best!
-You won’t get that waxy outer coating in your bars and overall they will be more flavorful and juicier (in my opinion).
+2) Because you're using the whole lemon, organic lemons are the best!
+You won't get that waxy outer coating in your bars and overall they will be more flavorful and juicier.

 3) Baking pan matters, go cheap: I have baked these in so many different pans and can honestly say that those inexpensive disposable metal tin pans are the best!
 Because the pan is tin, the heat reflects onto the crust, creating a perfect shortbread crust.
 DO not bake them in a glass pyrex!
 The crust doesn’t cook as fast as it should and will be white and dull.
 Plus, the disposable pans make for easier cleanup!